MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Functional Control Flow**

 Control flow is managed using pattern matching and active patterns instead of `if...then...else` constructs.
-Looping is typically implemented using either tail-recursive functions or continuation-passing style (CPS) recursive functions, ensuring tail-call optimization or CPS compliance, or through Haskell-like collection functions such as `map`, `iter`, or `fold`.
+Looping is typically implemented using either Haskell-like collection functions such as `map`, `iter`, or `fold`, or through tail-recursive functions or continuation-passing style (CPS) recursive functions, ensuring tail-call optimization or CPS compliance.
 Query expressions are not employed.

 **Avoiding Imperative Constructs**